YashShah5/PulseProtect/README.md

 - **Researchers**: To explore correlations between various medical conditions and demographic factors, and the development of diabetes.

 ## Acknowledgments
-This dataset has been curated by Mohammed Mustafa.
+This dataset has been curated by LARXEL.

 ## Dataset Link
 [Heart Disease Prediction Dataset on Kaggle](https://www.kaggle.com)